About Tor: Testimonial: Why do I use Tor?

 Youtube, or more specifically Google, or maybe even Alphabet Inc., wants to learn everything.
 It will sometimes play an advertisement as a revenue source.
 It will offer you a button, a "Skip Add in ..." countdown.
 It wants to know when you click that button.
 It wants to know how much of the video you watch.
 It wants to know if you skip around during the video, or pause it.
 It wants to know everything.

 Youtube-dl dramatically reduces what Youtube/Google/Alphabet get to learn.
-They are left with your IP address downloaded the video.
-If one also uses youtube-dl over Tor they don't even know that.
+They only learn which IP address downloaded the video.
+If one also uses youtube-dl over Tor they only learn that someone using Tor downloaded that video.
 Playback is local, skipping around is instant so long as the place to be skipped to has already been downloaded, and there are no advertisements either.
 This is why Alphabet Inc. and its subsidiaries have this constant ongoing battle with youtube-dl; it denies them most of their "useful" information.
 They, of course, will claim that it denies the content creator the earnings which Google actually receives and then passes a very small fraction of to the creator.
 This is surveillance capitalism.

 The battle between surveillance and information availability is constantly moving.
 It can be quite instructive to be "close to the front lines" to see how it is playing out.
 Tor is one mechanism of being there.